giabao/couchbase-akka-extension/README.md

 Ex, v2.0.x is binary compatible with v2.0.0

+##### v3.1.1
++ update couchbase-client 1.4.1. version 1.4.0 of couchbase-client depends on spymemcached 2.11.1 which has some critical bugs.

 ##### v3.1.0
 + Change nothing in code but update play-json (optional dependency) to 2.3.0-RC1 & akka-actor 2.3.2
 + cross compile for scala 2.11 & scala 2.10